naturemed/naturemed.github.io/pages/epa/000_template/epa_subjective.md

   The physician listens intentionally and re-tells patient's story in a way that facilitates the therapeutic alliance.
 Approach is efficient, professional, and compassionate.
   </p>
 vital-tooltip : >
+  <p>Vis medicatrix naturae: "an inherent self-healing process in people that is ordered and intelligent.
+Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process."
+(AANP, 2022, <https://naturopathic.org/page/PrinciplesNaturopathicMedicine?&hhsearchterms=%22vis+and+medicatrix+and+naturae%22>)</p>

 ---